 Now if humans had really looked at their dogs, learned a little more about behaviour and body language, we would have seen that this presumption couldn’t be further from the truth.
 Instead, as the impressionable beings that we are, some of us decided that to maintain control and to earn respect we must put the dog in its place, show them we’re the boss, and in extreme cases make them quiver with fear so that they ‘respect’ us more.

 Bonkers isn’t it?!

 A wolf pack has a strong physical and emotional bond.
 They rely on teamwork and cohesion to survive.
 They don’t need to use bullying and aggression to prove a point.
 They have a complex pack structure where a natural hierarchy helps to optimise survival and harmony.
-A subordinate is no less important than the breeding male, they just have different roles.
+They have a strong family bond.
+They work as a team.

 We as a species could learn a lot from them.
 But instead we decided that we would take the findings of some flawed studies and apply it to the domestic dog, resulting in a deep misunderstanding of how dogs think, and also resulting in some unlucky dogs being pulled around, scruff-rolled, pinned down and abused even on a low level.

 To base training principles on a theory that uses confrontational techniques when a dog shows problematic behaviour leads to the dog feeling fear, confusion and anxiety.
 This in turn can lead to withdrawal at best, defensive aggression at worst.
 It breaks trust.
 It ruins confidence.
 It totally spoils what can be a fabulous relationship.